What Is an Acid-Fast Stain Test?

 Bone Marrow Biopsy

-Some rare and uncommon risks of bone marrow biopsies include:
+Rare and uncommon risks of bone marrow biopsiesinclude:

 - persistent bleeding

-With a punch biopsy, the doctor removes a small round “plug” of skin (about the size of a pencil eraser) using a sharp, hollow instrument.
+During a punch biopsy, your doctor removes a small round piece of skin about the size of a pencil eraser using a sharp, hollow instrument.
 The area may need to be closed with stitches afterward.

 An excisional biopsy removes a larger area of skin.
-First, a numbing medicine is injected into the area.
-Then, the skin section is removed and the area is closed with stitches.
+First, your doctor injects a numbing medicine into the area.
+Then, they remove the skin section and close the area with stitches.
 Pressure is applied to stop the bleeding.
-If a large area, a flap of normal skin) may be used to replace the skin that was removed.
+If they biopsy a large area, a flap of normal skin may be used to replace the skin that was removed.
 This flap of skin is called a skin graft.

-- Notify your doctor about all allergies, any previous reactions to medications or bleeding problems in the past, or if you are pregnant.
+You should also tell your doctor about any allergies you have, any previous reactions to medications or bleeding problems you’ve had, and if you’re pregnant.

-After collection, your sample is sent to a laboratory where it is allowed to grow in culture at room temperature for up to two days.
+After the sample is collected, it’s sent to a laboratory where it’s allowed to grow in a culture at room temperature for up to two days.
 During this time, any present bacteria grow and multiply.
 The culture is then stained with dye, heated, and washed in an acid solution.

 If your test results are normal and no acid-fast bacteria are found, this means you may not be infected with acid-fast bacteria, or with partial or modified acid-fast bacteria.

 If the test is abnormal, it means you may be infected.
-Your doctor will advise you about your test outcome and the best course of treatment, if needed.
+Your doctor will advise you about your test outcome and the best course of treatment if any is needed.